 Former Artistic Director of Asian American Theater Company, 2g.

 Urban Artists Initiative fellow, Teachers and Writers Collaborative fellow and Lark Playwrights Workshop fellow.
 She’s co-recipient with Aleshea Harris, Donja R. Love, Kia Corthron and Mfoniso Udofia of the 2021 Horton Foot Playwriting Playwriting Award from the Dramatist Guild.

 TBA is published in Out of Time and Place.
 Fast Company is published by Samuel French.
 BA, Vassar College.
 MFA, New School for Drama.

-Proud member of New Dramatists and The Kilroys.
-Carla wrote on USA’s Graceland, AMC’s Fear the Walking Dead, Amazon’s I Love Dick, Beau Willimon’s forthcoming The First for Hulu and AMC’s Preacher, Apple’s Home Before Dark and the forthcoming Mr. and Mrs. Smith co-created by Francesca Sloane, Phoebe Waller Bridge and Donald Glover.
+Proud member of New Dramatists and founding member of The Kilroys.
+Carla wrote on USA’s Graceland, AMC’s Fear the Walking Dead, Amazon’s I Love Dick, Beau Willimon’s forthcoming The First for Hulu AMC’s Preacher, Apple’s Home Before Dark and the forthcoming Mr. and Mrs. Smith co-created by Francesca Sloane, Phoebe Waller Bridge and Donald Glover.
 She is currently developing a new project with Netflix.